Handbook

 Student Activities

 Central Middle School offers students a wide range of co-curricular activities in four areas: academics, arts, athletics, and student leadership.
 We encourage students to try an activity to help them learn more about their interests and meet new friends.
 Some examples of activities include math league, robotics, plays, yearbook, student council, art club, Science Bowl, and several sports including soccer, lacrosse, floor hockey, tennis, and ultimate frisbee.
-For details on meeting dates and times, seasons, and fees please see the student activity brochure or visit the activities page of the CMS website.
+For details on meeting dates and times, seasons, and fees please visit the activities section of the CMS website.

 Student Life